AlmasB/FXGL/CONTRIBUTING.md

 * Suggest an API change if you think some calls can be made more concise.
 * [Samples](fxgl-samples) might get outdated quite quickly, see if you can find something weird / not working.
 * Share details about your project based on FXGL (this will go to the showcase section).
+* Write a tutorial on how to use FXGL.

 ## Building

-You need to have Oracle JDK 1.8.0_101+ to build FXGL.
+You need to have Oracle JDK 1.9.0_181+ to build FXGL 0.3.9+.
+(For legacy versions, pre 0.3.8, you need Oracle JDK 1.8.0_101+).
 You can build FXGL from sources using [Maven](https://maven.apache.org/):
 ```maven
 mvn clean package